Effective as of 25 May 2018.

 (a) in order to enforce our rights under any contracts entered into between you and us;

-(b) if we are acquired or we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;
+(b) if we are acquired or we sell or buy, or propose to sell or buy, any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 (c) if we assign, transfer or otherwise dispose of a debt that you owe us to another party or if we or such third party want to enforce such a debt;